 The life of faith is an all-encompassing life.
 Our call is to love God with our whole beings.
 This means we don’t love God with just our heart or just our strength.
 We love God with ALL of ourselves… including our minds.
 Westminster Presbyterian Church strives to offer our congregation the opportunity to study, learn and share in a collaborative, nurturing environment through an array of continuing adult education classes.
 One-hour educational opportunities are available @ 9:50 a.m., Fall through Spring.
 Special Sunday evening seminars and other classes are also offered periodically.
 Read about upcoming opportunities below!

-All Sunday morning classes start @ 9:50 a.m.
+All classes commence at 9:50 a.m.

 Reconnections – Room Ten